 In short, Go Zone racing puts particular emphasis on the most critical race stage — the stage where you likely fail to stay on pace and the goal slips away.
 For most runners, this occurs in the third quarter of races, the time that is usually the No-Go Zone.
 But with the right mindset, you’ll turn this into your Go Zone and your next races into breakthroughs.

-In the Start Zone, you must be aggressive.
+In the Start Zone, you must be ready to get going quickly but under control.
 You must get out strongly for the first portion of the race (the first one to three minutes of a 5K, for example).
-Your Start Zone pace for most races will be slightly faster than goal pace but still under control and not too fast.
+Your Start Zone pace for most races will be right at goal pace but still under control and not too fast.
 While you won’t win the race or PR here, you will set the tone of the race.